jacques/docs.npmjs.com/content/getting-started/uninstalling-global-packages.md

 <!--
-title: 10 - How to unistall global packages
+title: 10 - How to uninstall global packages
 featured: true
 -->